-The application for Titles I-A (Elementary and Secondary Education), TI-C (Migrant Services), TII-A (Supporting Effective Instruction), TIII-A (English Language Acquisition), and Title IV-A (Student Support and Academic Enrichment) funds is made through the submission to TEA of a consolidated application document known as the Standard Application System (SAS).
-The completion of this document requires the submission of both program and financial information for these four Title Programs.
-The Federal Programs Administrator sends copies of the appropriate sections of the SAS to each Title Program Administrator so that they can provide the information that is required to secure funds for these Title Programs.
+The application for Titles I-A (Improving Basic Programs), TI-C (Migrant Services), TII-A (Supporting Effective Instruction), TIII-A (English Language Acquisition), and Title IV-A (Student Support and Academic Enrichment) funds is made through the submission to TEA of a consolidated application document known as the Standard Application System (SAS).
+The completion of this application requires the submission of both program and financial information for Title Programs.
+The Director of Federal Programs sends copies of the appropriate sections of the SAS to each Title Program Director/Coordinator so that they can provide the information that is required to secure funds for these Title Programs.

-This documentation is returned to the Federal Programs Administrator who compiles and inputs the information into the SAS via eGrants.
+This documentation is returned to the Director of Federal Programs who compiles and inputs the information into the SAS via eGrants.
 The final step is the application certification by the Superintendent of Schools, who attests that the data is correct and that the District will abide by the General Provisions and Assurances contained in the document.

 The school district's ESSA Consolidated Application for Federal Funds grant application process is illustrated below on a flowchart.
-As noted on the flowchart, the application is originated by the Federal Programs Administrator, reviewed by the Federal Programs Supervisor and Coordinator, approved by the Special Programs Administrator, Assistant Superintendent, Deputy Superintendent, and ultimately certified by the Superintendent of Schools.
+As noted on the flowchart, the application is originated by the Director of Federal Programs, reviewed by the Special Programs Coordinator, approved by the Special Programs/State Compensatory Coordinator, Deputy Superintendent, Chief Financial Officer and ultimately certified by the Superintendent of Schools.

-[NOTE: TEA allows federal grant expenditures from the grant application "stamp-in date", however, expenditures that require TEA's specific approval such as capital outlay will not be approved until TEA issues the Notice Of Grant Award (NOGA) to the district.]
+[NOTE: TEA allows federal grant expenditures from the grant application "stamp-in date", however, expenditures that require TEA's specific approval such as capital outlay will not be approved until TEA issues the Notice Of Grant Award (NOGA)].